serhiykobyakov/Arduino_device/Python/README.md

 Software had been tested thoroughly under Linux.
-It might work under Windows as well, but it hadn't been tested yet.
+It might also work under Windows as well, but I haven't tested yet.

 ### Install: